lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 - **Team owner** (first activation key use): can create the team, view activation keys, invite members or admins, and delete the team.
 - **Team admin** (additional key users or promoted admins): can open Admin Dashboard, invite members, and manage shared team tasks, files, and departments.
-- **Team member**: can view assigned tasks and personal tasks, upload standard/private files, and delete their own files/folders.
+- **Team member**: can view assigned tasks plus personal tasks, upload standard/private files, and delete own files/folders.

 How to get access: